 Data-driven subscription functionality is not available in all editions.
 There are also limitations on the kinds of data sources that you can use to retrieve subscription data at run time.
 The following list provides more information about the requirements:

-For more information about the editions of SQL Server that support Data-driven subscription functionality, see Features Supported by the Editions of SQL Server 2012 (https://go.microsoft.com/fwlink/?linkid=232473).
+For more information about the editions of SQL Server that support Data-driven subscription functionality, see SQL Server Reporting Services features supported by its editions.